jahid-git/genrivia/README.md

-# Deep Storm ML
+# Genrivia

-Deep Storm ML is a Next.js application integrated with Vercel AI chatbot, AWS S3, and PostgreSQL.
+Genrivia is a Next.js application integrated with Vercel AI chatbot, AWS S3, and PostgreSQL.
 This project aims to provide a seamless experience for users to interact with AI and manage data efficiently.

 ## Features